katherinelee703/tech-portfolio/docs/projects.md

 Do you love following your favorite KPOP groups on SNS but wish there was a better way to share, organize, upvote, and comment on fan photos?

-Scouring places like Reddit, Twitter, Instagram, and Discord can take ages.
+Scouring places like Reddit, Twitter, Instagram, and Discord for photos of your "bias" (favorite group member) can take ages.

-My Bias Book is meant to sovle this problem by providing a comprehensive space for KPOP fan photograhpy.
+My Bias Book is meant to solve this problem by providing a comprehensive space for KPOP fan photography.

 This gallery-style photo submission and upvoting site helps fan photographers showcase their skills and provide great content for their fanbases.

+### Tech Stack

+- Client Side:
+  - HTML5 Lens, SASS
+- Server Side:
+  - JavaScript, AWS RDS

+> <a href="https://github.com/mybiasbook/mbb#readme">You can check out the GitHub Repo here</a>

 ### Preview

-- Site currently under maintenance — please enjoy the preview below!
+> Site currently under construction — please enjoy the preview below!

-- <a href="https://github.com/mybiasbook/mbb#readme">Or check out the GitHub Repo</a>

 <img src="./assets/mbb-preview.png" width="100%">